+Qualification.
 The third parameter is that of code point property qualification (henceforth, “qualification”).
 This determines what would be required for a code point to be considered for inclusion in the zone repertoire in the first place.
 The maximal setting of this parameter requires that a zone repertoire consist only of code points all having the same Unicode script property.
 The minimal setting of this parameter permits completely arbitrary combinations of code points to make up a zone repertoire.
 The maximal setting has the advantage that it relies entirely on a property already defined by Unicode, but one should keep in mind that even LDH labels do not all come from the same script (HYPHEN-MINUS U+002D, and all the digits have the script property COMMON).
 The minimal setting avoids any problems having to do with multi-script writing systems by permitting arbitrary sets of code points; it also allows a script that needs but one or two code points from Common or Inherited to use them without requiring looking at the entire Common and Inherited ranges.
 But this flexibility might entail confusing or conflicting rules when more than one language community wants to use the same code point in different ways.
 Medium-range settings for this parameter might include treating Common and Inherited script properties as somehow being part of any script under consideration, or else starting with the Unicode script tables and then allowing arbitrary build-up of the zone repertoire by restricting the other ranges permitted to be considered.

 4.2 Sample Options for Establishing Label Generation Rules